 A press and hold of 2 will move you forward to the next street segment and announce any Points of Interest on that segment.
 You can check all points of interests by pressing the 6 and 4 keys.
 If there were items as points of interests, you will need to press the star (*) or cancel key to get back to the map and continue browsing.

-Press 8 to turn around and face the opposite direction of your current heading.
+Press 8 to t Appuyez sur la touche 8 pour retourner votre position dans la carte et pour retrouver en direction opposée de votre destination actuelle. urn around and face the opposite direction of your current heading.
 If you wish to proceed in this opposite direction, press 2 and continue navigating as described above.

 At an intersection, you can press 4 and 6 to scan across the intersection.
 For example, when you reach an intersection and press 4, you will be oriented towards the first segment on the left, and pressing 6 will rotate you clockwise until you reach the last segment, at which point the system will emit a beep.
 You can always press 4 to rotate counter-clockwise.
 When you hear the segment, you wish to continue exploring, press 2 to move forward, or press and hold 2 to move forward and have points of interest announced.
 If you wish to turn back around, press 8 as described above.